 As members in good standing of UNESCO's Conseil International de la Danse (International Dance Council), XBa offers the International Certification in Dance Studies award to graduating members of the XBa Performance Programs.
 Becoming a member of a Performance Program at XBa means that DANCE EDUCATION is the first priority after school.

 The Senior level offers two options:

-Students must maintain a minimum of 6 hours of dance training per week, but are not eligible for the Certification stream.
+Students must maintain a minimum of 6.5 hours of dance training per week, but are not eligible for the Certification stream.

 Every season XBa Performance Program students participate in the Canada Culture Days events (September), The XBa Christmas Fundraiser (December), the InFormal & ProShow (March), the CID Certification Event (March), International Dance Day (April), and the XBa year end performance (June).